jsiek/gradual-typing-in-agda/README.md

    Bruijn indices.
 * [GTLC.agda](./GTLC.agda): Syntax and type system of the Gradually Typed Lambda Calculus with pairs and sums.
+* [GTLC-materialize.agda](./GTLC-materialize.agda): A version of the GTLC that uses the materialize rule (subsumption with precision) instead of using the consistency relation.
 * [ParamCastCalculus.agda](./ParamCastCalculus.agda): Syntax and type
    system (it is intrinsically typed) for the Parameterized Cast Calculus.
 This also includes the definition of substitution.